Sociopath Meaning: Antisocial Personality Disorder

 Can sociopaths be loyal?

 Someone with ASPD may have difficulty remaining loyal in their personal life.
 According to the American Psychiatric Association, people with ASPD usually do not feel remorse after hurting others and may rationalize or justify their behavior.
 They may act impulsively and repeatedly lie or deceive.
-These sociopathy-related behavioral patterns may mean that someone with this condition will have a difficult time remaining loyal.
+These sociopathic-related behavioral patterns may mean that someone with this condition will have a difficult time remaining loyal.

 How do sociopaths act in relationships?

-Sudden and severe mood changes
+- Sudden and severe mood changes

-The presence of other mental health disorders, like depression, substance use disorder, or mood disorders
+- The presence of other mental health disorders, like depression, substance use disorder, or mood disorders

-Constant or frequent lying
+- Constant or frequent lying

-Possessiveness of jealousy
+- Possessiveness or jealousy

 Can a sociopath be a good person?